FAQ

 “Physically incapacitated” absentee ballots are available to those who are physically incapacitated and their caregivers.
 Their absentee ballot affidavit must have the voter’s signature witnessed by two people instead of a notary.

-The Election Board can accept hand-delivered ballots as long as they are standard (with the yellow affidavit) and you are only delivering your own ballot.
+The Election Board can accept hand-delivered ballots and you are only delivering your own ballot.
 You will need to come inside and show your ID to verify that it is you delivering your own.
 Ballots should be completely assembled as if they were to be mailed.
-We are open eight to five, Monday through Friday at 555 N Denver Ave, Tulsa, OK 74103.
+We are open 8:00 a.m to 5:00 p.m., Monday through Friday at 555 N Denver Ave, Tulsa, OK 74103.

 Polling Locations FAQ